 Syllabus

-• Create solid models using Catia,
+• Create drawings of a solid model using Catia.

-• Create surface models using Catia,
+• Create surface models using Catia.

-• Create assemblies of different models in Catia,
+• Create assemblies of different models in Catia.

-• Create parametric models in Catia that can be updated through an external excel sheet,
+• Create parametric models in Catia that can be updated through an external Excel sheet.

 • Understand the constraints imposed by additional reserve factors on the structural components (limit and ultimate load factors).